helm/helm-www/content/en/docs/topics/advanced.md

 export HELM_DRIVER_SQL_CONNECTION_STRING=postgresql://helm-postgres:5432/helm?user=helm&password=changeme
 ```

-> Note: Only Postgres is supported at this moment.
+> Note: Only PostgreSQL is supported at this moment.

 **PRODUCTION NOTES**: It is recommended to:
-- Make your database production ready [TODO: add link]
+- Make your database production ready.
+For PostgreSQL, refer to the [Server Administration](https://www.postgresql.org/docs/12/admin.html) docs for more details
 - Enable [permission management](/docs/permissions_sql_storage_backend/) to
-mirror Kubernetes RBAC for release informationse
+mirror Kubernetes RBAC for release information

 If you want to switch from the default backend to the SQL backend, you'll have
 to do the migration for this on your own.
 You can retrieve release information